netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/vpnparameter_module.rst

       State of persistent cookies in clientless access mode.
 Persistent cookies are required for accessing certain features of SharePoint, such as opening and editing Microsoft Word, Excel, and PowerPoint documents hosted on the SharePoint server.
 A persistent cookie remains on the user device and is sent with each HTTP request.
 Citrix Gateway encrypts the persistent cookie before sending it to the plug-in on the user device, and refreshes the cookie periodically as long as the session exists.
 The cookie becomes stale if the session ends.
 Available settings function as follows:

-      \* ALLOW - Enable persistent cookies.
+      \* \ :literal:`ALLOW`\  - Enable persistent cookies.
 Users can open and edit Microsoft documents stored in SharePoint.

-      \* DENY - Disable persistent cookies.
+      \* \ :literal:`DENY`\  - Disable persistent cookies.
 Users cannot open and edit Microsoft documents stored in SharePoint.

-      \* PROMPT - Prompt users to allow or deny persistent cookies during the session.
+      \* \ :literal:`PROMPT`\  - Prompt users to allow or deny persistent cookies during the session.
 Persistent cookies are not required for clientless access if users do not connect to SharePoint.

       .. rst-class:: ansible-option-line